JodisKripe/JoCrypt/README.md

 If you want it to work on macintosh/Linux etc., remove the "maximize console" part.
 (Done in JoCryptL.py)

 To make the program work, in the "Pass.txt", enter the md5 hashed of your password and enter the password when prompted.
+Default --> "SecurePassword@!"

 Create files as per the instructions in the program before execution of segments or run setup.py